On noncommutative equivariant bundles: An exotic noncommutative equivariant bundle

 If

-is the $(H\otimes H)$--module homomorphism corresponding to $\overline\delta$ via $\delta$, and is obtained from it by extension of scalars via $w\otimes\epsilon$ (under the same identifications as in \autoref{Ex}), we have $\rho_R=\Theta_R$ and hence it is not an isomorphism.
+is the $(H\otimes H)$--module homomorphism corresponding to $\overline\delta$ via $\delta$, and is obtained from it by extension of scalars via $\varepsilon\otimes w$ (under identifications similar to those in \autoref{Ex}), we have $\rho_R=\Theta_R$ and hence it is not an isomorphism.
 Therefore $\rho$ is not an isomorphism. \end{exm}